 If protecting your savings against inflation is important to you, index-linked savings might be a good choice.

 - You get all the money you’ve paid into the account back at the end of the term plus accrued interest.

-- In times of high inflation, you’ll get a very attractive interest rate.
-And you won’t have to worry about your money losing its real value to inflation.
+- In times of high inflation, you’ll get a higher interest rate and you won’t have to worry about your money losing its real value to inflation.

 - In times of low inflation, you’ll probably earn less interest than you could get with an ordinary savings account, due to competition between providers’ products.

 - With many accounts you’ll need to pay tax on the interest you earn, although not with some NS&I saving certificates.
 So after taxes, your savings might not keep up with inflation.

 Access to your money

 With many, you can’t access your money until the end of the term.
 Check the facts before you commit.

-There are usually no charges but there might be a penalty if you withdraw your money early.
+There are usually no charges but there might be a penalty if you’re allowed to withdraw your money early.